yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-master.md

 ##### --dump_certificate_entries

 Adds certificate entries, including IP addresses and hostnames, to log for handshake error messages.
-Enabling this flag is useful for debugging certificate issues.
+Enabling this flag is helpful for debugging certificate issues.

 Default: `false`